APO-SRE/fso-lab-devops/README.md

 to understanding the value each person sees in the solution, participants will gain hands-on experience in solving business problems covered by the outlined use cases.

-Click on one of the following link to get started exploring the workshop use cases within each section:
+Click on any of the following links to get started exploring the workshop use cases within each section:

 -	[FSO Performance](https://performance.fsolabs.net/)
 -	[FSO Optimization](https://optimization.fsolabs.net/)